Measter/roguelike_tutorial_rs/week_04_1/README.md

 I eventually settled on putting the tile update in the `update_fov` function.
 It would make it more expensive to run, given it's now got to iterate the tile map, but the map isn't huge and the function only gets called on a map or player position update.

 I decided to implement the scrolling map.
 The maps are a little boring for it, but at least it demonstrates a method.
 It took an embarrassingly long time to figure out why the scroll clamping was weird on the bottom and right edges of the map.
 I had the signs flipped in the clamp function...

+### Update

+I've adjusted the room generation to use the map size to calculate the maximum number of rooms.
+That way the density of each level will be roughly the same.